yu-mao/Logihack19/SoundBoard/Server/README.md

-# server_pusher_reactvr_musical
+# server part

-A Node.js server that publishes events to a Pusher channel so [React VR clients](https://github.com/eh3rrera/reactvr_musical) can play sounds.
+A Node.js server that publishes events to a Pusher channel so React VR clients can play sounds.

 # Requirements